akshansha9/Enzigma-todo-app/README.md

 Hi this is Kumar AKshansha
-And this is my to-do-list(react)
+And this is my to-do-list(react) here people can add task and delete task as per requirement.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).